©

 BerguesThe remains of the Abbey

-Only two towers remain of the former Benedictine abbey:
+Only two towers remain of the former Benedictine Abbey:

 • The Square Tower, built at the crossing of the transept